jabadymandry/github-flow/README.md

-# Python Web Development
+# Python DevOps bootcamp

-Welcome to this 5-day intensive program to dive into Python web development.
+Welcome to this 5-day intensive program to discover the best practices of DevOps using Python.

 👉 [Let's start with some `git` setup](00-Setup/README.md)

-## Prep Work

-There is a [2-day prep work](https://gist.github.com/ssaunier/5a7d5de59328bc243250d5e73eee63ed) to complete for students with very little (or zero) knowledge of Python.

 ## Resources